robertobressani/car-rental/README.md

   - response body contains the list of rentals matching the search for the logged user
 - POST `/pay`
   - request body contains credit card and amount to pay
-  - no response body, only status code is meaningful
+  - response body with fake payment code number in case of good request

 ### TO BE implemented yet